 - Whenever possible, choose only animal foods that are humanely raised in clean facilities on small farms, without the routine and non-discriminate use of antibiotic therapy.

 Simply keeping your immune system strong is another excellent way to reduce your need for an antibiotic.

-While antibiotics are intended to save lives in certain circumstances, bacteria can develop into drug-resistant superbugs that can't be killed by common antibiotics.
-For this reason, antibiotic resistance is becoming a growing public health epidemic.
+While antibiotics are intended to save lives in certain circumstances, bacteria can develop into drug-resistant superbugs that can’t be killed by common antibiotics.
+For this reason, antibiotic resistance is a public health epidemic.

 Today, antibiotics are misused in the health care industry.
 Antibiotics are also abused in food production, leading to large amounts of antibiotics in our food supply!